How to Date a Case Knife: Expert Tips for Collectors

 Case knives have a tang stamp on the blade, which shows important information.
 The company logo and date codes are also available here.

 Each tang stamp design tells you the knife’s age.
-Look at the style and details.
-Compare it with a tang stamp chart.
-The chart shows different stamps used over the years.
+Look at the style and details, then compare them with a chart showing different stamps used over the years.

 Year RangeTang Stamp Design